Elon Musk announces Tesla will remain a public company, officially ending this episode of ‘Punk’d‘

 Of course, whether that ends the reported securities investigations into Musk’s actions remains to be seen.

 In a statement released late Friday, Musk revealed how little forethought had gone into the plan when he explained all the things he has been doing since he tweeted about the idea earlier this month.
-Since that tweet touched off a frenzy, Musk has been scrambling to do the things that one typically does well in advance of announcing such a scheme, like talking to investors and the board and figuring out where the $72 billion might come from.
+Since that tweet touched off a frenzy, Musk has been scrambling to do the things one typically does well in advance of announcing such a scheme, like talking to investors and the board and figuring out where the $72 billion might come from.

 Musk wrote: